 The burial registers begin in 1815, the first burial being in what later became known as the "Old Ground", which is situated beside the church on its northern side.
 From then until 1833, all burials took place there but there are only a few gravestones (see map - below).
-Since 1833, four new plots have been opened; three of these became known as "A", "B" and "C".
-All have a number of ashes interments, especially along the back fence of plot "B" and more recently in plot "C".
-The fourth plot, "O", was used only a few times in the 1960s for stillbirths but was redeveloped in 1998 for future interments.
+Since 1833, five new plots have been opened; four of these became known as "A", "B", “C” and "D" (the current area for most burials).
+All have a number of ashes interments, especially along the back fence of plot "B", more recently in plot "C" and a dedicated area in plot “D”.
+The fifth plot, "O", was used only a few times in the 1960s for stillbirths but was redeveloped in 1998 for future interments.
 All these plots are situated on the far side of Hatchwood Brook to the west of the church and are approached by way of a pleasant woodland path leading from the entrance to the church.

 The "Old Ground" continued to be used for a number of years where there were private graves, with the last recorded burial taking place in 1869.
 In recent years, graves with the last interment over 100 years ago have been sanctioned for reuse if no memorial stone is present.
 Therefore, on plot "C", many new gravestones record only recent interments, disguising the fact that the remains of as many as 12 individuals unrelated to the deceased recorded on the gravestone, lie beneath.